-Toddler Pre-school School-age
+F. Monthly rein mbursement rates:

-\$589.55 \$490.61 \$436.27
+Licensed child care centers

-city: 7-12)
+Infant Toddler Pre-school School-age

-Toddler Pre-school School-age
+\$720.64 \$589.55 \$490.61 \$436.27

-\$487.11 \$427.13 \$422.74
+Licensed group homes (cap oacity: 7-12)

-city: 6 or less)
+Infant Toddler Pre-school School-age

-Toddler Pre-school School-age
+\$586.07 \$487.11 \$427.13 \$422.74

-\$463.50 \$411.62 \$406.83
+Licensed family homes (ca pacity: 6 or less)

-ne child care
+Infant Toddler Pre-school School-age

-Toddler Pre-school School-age
+\$566.98 \$463.50 \$411.62 \$406.83

-\$274.56 \$251.68 \$251.68
+Registered homes and in-home child care

-\$589.55 city: 7-12) Toddler \$487.11 city: 6 or less) Toddler \$463.50 ne child care Toddler \$589.55\$490.61city: 7-12)ToddlerToddlerPre-school\$487.11\$427.13acity: 6 or less)ToddlerToddlerPre-school\$463.50\$411.62he child careToddlerToddlerPre-school
+Infant Toddler Pre-school School-age \$289.89 \$274.56 \$251.68 \$251.68

-[H]G. The department pays a differential rate according to the license or registration status of the provider, national accreditation status of the provider if applicable, and Star level status of the provider if applicable.
+G. The department pays a differential rate according to the license or registration status of the provider, national accreditation status of the provider if applicable, and star level status of the provider if applicable.

-[1]H. Providers holding and maintaining CYFD approved national accreditation status will receive the differential rate listed in Subsection J below, per child per month for full time care above the base rate for type of child care (licensed center, group home or family home) and age of child.
+H. Providers holding and maintaining CYFD approved national accreditation status will receive the differential rate listed in Subsection I. below, per child per month for full time care above the base rate for type of child care (licensed center, group home or family home) and age of child.
 All providers who maintain CYFD approved national accreditation status will be paid at the accredited rates for the appropriate age group and type of care.
 In order to continue at this accredited reimbursement rate, a provider holding national accreditation status must meet and maintain licensing standards and maintain national accreditation status without a lapse.
 If a provider holding national accreditation status fails to maintain these requirements, this will result in the provider reimbursement reverting to a lower level of reimbursement.

-(1) Providers who receive national accreditation on or before December 31, 2014 from an accrediting body that is no longer approved by CYFD will no longer have national accreditation status, but will remain eligible to receive an additional \$150.00 per child per month for full time care above the base rate for type of child care (licensed center, group home or family home) and age of child until December 31, 2017.
+(1) Providers who receive national accreditation on or before December 31, 2014 from an accrediting body that is no longer approved by CYFD will no longer have national accreditation status, but will remain eligible to receive an additional \$150 per child per month for full time care above the base rate for type of child care (licensed center, group home or family home) and age of child until December 31, 2017.

-(a) In order to continue at this reimbursement rate until December 31, 2017 a provider holding accreditation from accrediting bodies no longer approved by CYFD must maintain licensing standards and maintain accreditation without a lapse;
+(a) In order to continue at this reimbursement rate until December 31, 2017 a provider holding accreditation from accrediting bodies no longer approved by CYFD must maintain licensing standards and maintain accreditation without a lapse.